-Arrival in Ouarzazate, large oasis at the edge of the desert.
-Dinner and overnight in an international hotel, Wi-Fi.
+Arrival in Ouarzazate, a large oasis at the edge of the desert.

 Day 3: ROCK ART OF OUADI DRAA Morocco

 Our way will follow the first part of the Ouadi (river) Draa.
-This important river with is floods has created on his side a miles large strip of vegetation with a continuous of palm grove hiding vegetables gardens that goes south following the river for hundreds miles in the desert, a long unique oasis with two millions and two hundred thousand dates Palm trees.
-Visit of a site with hundreds of graffiti depicting hunters, warriors, hors raiders and wildlife; silent witness of peoples living in these regions thousands of years ago, before the desertification.
+This important river and it’s floods has created a long strip of vegetation with a continuous palm grove hiding vegetable gardens that go south following the river for hundreds miles in the desert, a long unique oasis with millions of date palm trees.
+Visit of a site with hundreds of graffiti depicting hunters, warriors, horse raiders and wildlife; silent witness of peoples living in these regions thousands of years ago, before the desertification.
 Lunch in a restaurant at the charming oasis of Zagora, our itinerary will continue along the Draa valley to Mhamid.
 South east of Mhamid the water of the river will vanish in the desert.
-Dinner and overnight at the comfortable hotel Pacha in the oasis, air-conditioned Self-contain rooms, Wi-Fi.
-Or similar.
 Mhamid is the last permanent outpost before the total desert.

 Day 4: DUNES AND FOSSILES Morocco